Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 3. Education/employment/living/workplace restrictions.

-4. Accommodations to support the Responding Student to continue to work, live and learn with the least disruption possible in the circumstances.
-In making any accommodations, the safety and security of the Reporting Individual and the campus will be considered.
+4. Accommodation to support the Responding Student to continue to work, live and learn with the least disruption possible in the circumstances.
+In making any accommodations, the safety of the Reporting Individual and the campus will be considered.

-5. For group SCS processes, the Manager of Student Services in consultation with an Academic Chair/ Faculty/Housing may decide on interim measures for the group to ensure that learning continues in the classroom/living environment and outside at work placements.
+5. For group SCS processes, the Student Care Navigator in consultation with an Academic Chair/ Faculty/Housing may decide on interim measures for the group to ensure that learning continues in the classroom/living environment and outside at work placements.

 2. The Responding Student’s presence could lead to a breach of court-imposed restrictions (e.g., release or probation conditions or a peace bond including a non-association order) or where the College is unable to reasonably accommodate the conditions.

-3. There are reasonable grounds to believe that a person’s personal health and wellbeing are being significantly impacted and affecting their work, living academic success and/or conduct.
+3. There are reasonable grounds to believe that a person’s personal health and wellbeing are being significantly impacted and affecting their work, living or learning.

-4. There is risk to the integrity of any potential investigation, such as when someone’s presence could jeopardize an investigation of the incident.
+4. There is risk to the integrity of any fact finding, such as when someone’s presence on campus could jeopardize fact finding around the SCS report.

-1. Students (Responding and other) who have interim measures assigned will be notified by the Manager of Student Services detailing:
+1. Students (Responding and others) who have interim measures assigned will be notified by the Student Care Navigator or Manager of Student Services detailing:

 1. What the interim measure(s) are, and,

-2. The date of when the interim measures are effective, and that notification of these ending will be made separately.
+2. The date of when the interim measures are effective, or that they will be notified when these are altered or removed.

-3. The consequences of failure to follow interim measures assigned, may result in a SCS report being initiated.
+3. The consequence of a failure to follow interim measures assigned may result in a SCS report being initiated.

-2. Others will be consulted and notified (e.g., Principal, Academic Chair, Faculty, Housing, Security).
+2. Others will be consulted and notified (e.g., Manager, Student Care & Community Standards, Academic Chair, Faculty, Housing, Security etc.).

 6. Suspensions/Dismissals:

-2. Dismissals are not noted on a Responding Student(s) transcript but there will be a CCR notation on the student’s file indicating the need of a campus consultation required prior to readmission to the College.
+2. Dismissals are a decision of the Principal and on recommendation from the Manager of Student Services.
+They are not noted on a Responding Student(s) transcript, but there will be a CCR (Campus Consultation Required) notation on the student file indicating a campus consultation required prior to readmission to the College.
 These decisions may be eligible for appeal through the Student Non-Academic Appeals Procedures.
-The dismissal will remain in effect for the duration of the appeal process.
+The dismissal will remain in effect for the appeal process.

 7. Accommodations